Learning collision operators from plasma phase space data using differentiable simulators: Example for a Single Simulation

 \subsection{Phase Space Evolution Comparison}

-In Figures~\ref{fig:ex_rolllout_dif_0_normal_-1_0} to \ref{fig:ex_rolllout_dif_0_uniform_-5.0_0_-5.0_0}, we provided additional comparisons between the phase space dynamics of different initial test subpopulations when advanced using operators retrieved from distinct methods.
+In Figures~\ref{fig:ex_rolllout_dif_0_normal_-1_0} to \ref{fig:ex_rolllout_dif_0_uniform_-5.0_0_-5.0_0}, we provided additional comparisons between the phase space dynamics of different test subpopulations when simulated using the operators retrieved from the distinct methods proposed in this work.
 The same simulation ($index=0$) is used for all cases, which coincides with the one used in Figure~\ref{fig:ex_rolllout_dif_0_ring_normal_2_0.2} in the main body of the paper.

-Overall, the PS-NN operator leads to better reproduction of the dynamics (as made clear by the randomized error distribution) while the Tracks, PS-Tensor, and PS-NN-Multi operators might reveal a systematic underestimation of advection and diffusion (especially at higher values of $v$).
-These conclusions coincide with those made in Section~\ref{sec:example_single_simulation} where a different initial subpopulation was shown (Figure~\ref{fig:ex_rolllout_dif_0_ring_normal_2_0.2}).
+Overall, the PS-NN operator leads to better reproductions of the dynamics (as made clear by the randomized error distribution) while the Tracks, PS-Tensor, and PS-NN-Multi operators might reveal a systematic underestimation of advection and diffusion (especially at higher values of $v$).
+These conclusions coincide with those made in Section~\ref{sec:example_single_simulation} where a different initial subpopulation was shown (c.f.
+Figure~\ref{fig:ex_rolllout_dif_0_ring_normal_2_0.2}).